 The police tell us to block an account.
 This can happen as part of financial crime investigation, and we’ll co-operate with any requests from law enforcement.

 What happens next

-If we decide an account looks suspicious enough, we’ll freeze it and report this to the National Crime Agency (NCA)
+If we decide an account looks suspicious enough, we’ll freeze it.

 We’re not allowed to say why we’ve blocked an account